irasnyd/rancid/README.md

 This image also contains [ssmtp](https://wiki.debian.org/sSMTP), the extremely simple MTA.

-This project is designed to be used as a Kubernetes CronJob.
+This project is designed to be used as a Kubernetes Deployment.
+Usage as a Kubernetes CronJob would be preferred, but cannot work due to a technical limitation.

 ## Configuration